Burbele/Memory-FlipCard-Game/README.md

 <h2>Memory FlipCard Game</h2>

 I made a responsive social flip card memory game by following @AsmrProg tutorial as a process of learning JavaScript.
-In this project, I used HTML, CSS and JavaScript.
+In this assignment, I used HTML, CSS and JavaScript.

 I added shake effects to the game.
 When the cards are wrong, it makes a shake.
 I also added time and flips count to the game.
 When you flip a card, it gains flip.
 If the time is over, you need to restart game.